BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_2_Setting_Up_a_Bitcoin-Core_VPS_with_StackScript.md

 ### Load the StackScript

-There's a copy of our Bitcoin VPS Setup StackScript in [the repo here](2_2__Script_Linode_Setup.stackscript).
-This script basically automates the Bitcoin VPS setup instructions from [§2.1: Setting Up a Bitcoin-Core VPS by Hand](2_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md).
+There's a copy of our Bitcoin VPS Setup StackScript in [the repo here](02_2__Script_Linode_Setup.stackscript).
+This script basically automates the Bitcoin VPS setup instructions from [§2.1](02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md).
 If you want to be particulary prudent, read it over carefully.
 If you are satisfied, you can copy that StackScript into your own account by going to [Manage StackScripts](https://manager.linode.com/stackscripts/index), or clicking the link under your list of Linodes.
 Click "Add a new StackScript", give it a good name (we use `Bitcoin VPS Setup`), then copy and paste the script.

 ### Add a Linode